githubtraining/oss-enterprise/responses/02-readme-pr.md

   - How does this repository relate to other projects and business goals?
 - [ ] Update the `README.md` in this pull request to reflect the information you want to include about your project

 Commit directly to this branch.
-When you're ready to move on, approve this pull request.
+When you're ready to move on, merge this pull request.

 <hr>
-<h3 align="center">I'll respond when you approve this pull request.</h3>
+<h3 align="center">I'll respond when you merge this pull request.</h3>